Community Assembly

 Within our consented behaviour under the rule of Natural Law, we are free to choose how we want to interact and how we want to live together in peace and harmony.
 Each Member has consented to the respective duties, rights and obligations of the larger membership as ratified by the 51 percent majority vote of any given group or area.

-The main role of the central volunteer team at CABI is to implement structures and maintain administrative processes that are designed to ensure accountability, transparency, responsiveness, the rule of Natural Law, stability, fairness, inclusiveness, empowerment and broad-based participation on behalf of our Members.
+The main role of the central volunteer team at CABI is to implement structures and maintain administrative processes that are designed to ensure accountability, transparency, rationality, responsiveness, the rule of Natural Law, stability, fairness, inclusiveness, empowerment and broad-based participation on behalf of our Members.

 Local Levels